-If you are playing a winter sport, you will probably doing some strength training with your team.
+If you are playing a fall or winter sport, you will probably doing some strength training with your team.
 If not, it’s going to be very difficult for you to get in the weight room with your crazy schedule.
-If you can hit the weights a couple of times per week, it would definitely help with your strength moving forward.
+If you can hit the weights a 2 to 3 times a week, it would definitely help with your strength moving forward.

-If you are not playing a winter sport, you really should be lifting 3 to 4 days per week as a sophomore or junior in high school.
+If you are not playing a fall or winter sport, you really should be lifting 3 to 4 days per week if you are in high school.
 Make it a part of your lifestyle and you will have way more success as a baseball player.

 Important Body Parts

 Legs, Core, Back, Triceps & Forearms are very important to your training to be a better baseball player.
 You should workout your entire body with a plan to improve your strength, speed and agility, but when you may not have the time to hit every body part each week, make sure to develop your legs, core, back, triceps and forearms and they will definitely help you become a more successful baseball player.